zubayer-hossain/laravel-queue/README.md

 # laravel-queue
- An example project to demonastrate laravel queue
+ An example project to demonstrate laravel queue